2023 HiJOY results are in

 Each year Hawaii recognizes a student journalist of the year.
 Congratulations to the 2023 HiJOY winner, Skye Bulman of Iolani School.
 Bulman’s advisers are Leigh Morrison and Dr. Jade Higa.
 Second place goes to An Vo of McKinley High School.
 Vo’s adviser is Cynthia Reves.

-To enter, the student must be a senior who has been involved in student journalism for at least one year.
+To enter, the student must be a senior who has been involved in student journalism is some way.
 The journalist could work for their school newspaper, yearbook, broadcast media, etc. They must make a digital portfolio providing evidence and reflection on Reporting/Writing, Editing/Leadership/Teamwork, and Law/Ethics/News Literacy, plus evidence from one choice category: Design, Commitment to Diversity, Broadcast Journalism, Photojournalism, Web/Social Media, or Marketing/Audience Engagement.

 The Hawaii Chapter of the Asian American Journalists Association provided monetary prizes.
 First place earned $250 and second place earned $150.
 AAJA is an organization that supports Asian American and Pacific Islander representation in the newsroom and strives for equitable and accurate coverage of Asian Americans and Pacific Islanders and AAPI issues.